codeenigma/ce-vm/docs/stack/app.md

-This is the webserver component of the stack.
+This is the main component of the stack, combining the php cli, the webserver, etc.

 ## Vagrant